nikhilcodes0/nikhilcodes0/README.md

 - 👋 Hi, I’m Nikhil..
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning CSS and Python
+- 🌱 I’m currently learning CSS and JavaScript.
 - 📫 How to reach me
 <br>